 One issue to be addressed is a reduction in boats and floating facilities anchored to the river bank and situating these so they do not obstruct the contact between the newly opened vaults and the river.
 There will be a rearrangement and a reduction, which should reflect the qualitative contribution and logic of placing the floating facility concerning the value of its type, architectural nature, and program, with a preference for low decks allowing a view of the river and cultural content that does not parasitize the riverfront commercial exploitation through the quantitative sale of refreshments.

 One of the critical elements enabling the clearing of the bank edge of the riverfront area is a future floating terminal for cruise boats, which will concentrate the boarding of ships into one epicenter.
 The floating pool, restoring the Prague tradition of river baths, has a significant relationship to the area’s history.

 Revitalization of Prague Riverfront Image Gallery

 Petr Janda is an architect and an artist.
 He graduated from the Faculty of Architecture at Czech Technical University in Prague (School of prof. Jan Bočan) and the Academy of Fine Arts in Prague (School of Monumental Art of prof. Aleš Veselý).
-In 2008 he founded his own studio petrjanda/brainwork.
+In 2008 he founded his own studio, petrjanda/brainwork.
 He frequently participates in architectural competitions and exhibitions (also as a jury member).
 He has won several awards (Grand Prix of Architects 2007, BigMat 13 ‘– Memorial to victims of communism in Liberec, etc.).
-Between 2011 and 2014, he was a member of the board of the Czech Chamber of Architects and a chairman of the Promotion of architecture working group.
-He has been engaged in the revitalization of the Prague riverfront since 2009, and in 2017, he became the leading architect of this area.
+Between 2011 and 2014, he was a member of the Czech Chamber of Architects board and a chairman of the Promotion of architecture working group.
+He has been engaged in revitalizing the Prague riverfront since 2009, and in 2017, he became the leading architect of this area.